DataDog/documentation/content/en/tracing/languages/php.md

 | PHPredis                         | 4                          | _Coming Soon_   |
 | Solarium                         | 4.2                        | _Coming Soon_   |

+Don’t see your desired datastores?
 Datadog is continually adding additional support.
-Contact [Datadog support][11] if you need help.
+Check with the [Datadog team][11] for help.

 #### Library Compatibility